varrockbank/yew/README.md

 4. Metadata support for purposes of search / information retrieval
 5. Accessible from small (smartphones) and large devices (laptops) on slow internet connection
 6. Maintain backward compatibility
 7. implementation follows specification. specification specification, specification.
+   The specification should also provide guidance and recommendations on how implementations should handle various behaviors.
 8. Amenable to information retrieval (search) and organization (tags)
 9. Do not chase trends or appeal to compatibility for the sake of compatibility
 10. Avoid overengineering and perfectionism